arrowban/sveltekit-pocketbase-turborepo-template/README.md

 1. [Add SMTP server settings](https://pocketbase.io/docs/going-to-production/#use-smtp-mail-server) for sending verification and reset password emails.
 Consider turning on the "Forbid authentication for unverified users" option for the users table
 2. [Integrate OAuth2 providers](https://pocketbase.io/docs/authentication/#oauth2-integration)

-### Deploy the web app

-Many cloud platforms provide generous free tiers for deploying web apps built with popular frameworks like SvelteKit.
-Cloudflare, Vercel, and Netlify are just a few examples of platforms that integrate directly with GitHub repositories and provide seamless CI/CD.

-When setting up your first deployment on any of these platforms, remember to:

-- Replace `@sveltejs/adapter-auto` with the [appropriate adapter](https://kit.svelte.dev/docs/adapters) in `apps/web/svelte.config.js`
-- Specify `apps/web` as the root of the web app
-- Add environment variables from `apps/web/.env.local` to the deployment

-**I strongly recommend deploying the web app with [Cloudflare pages](https://pages.cloudflare.com).**

 ### Deploy the backend

 It is straightforward to [host Pocketbase](https://pocketbase.io/docs/going-to-production/#deployment-strategies) on any VPS.
 This template comes configured for easy deployment of Pocketbase on [Fly.io](https://fly.io).